Sick Note: Guide for Employers

 Where a sick note indicates that an employee ‘may be fit for work’, the employer should explore any changes that may need to be made to support the return to work.

-Where a GP or doctor has certified that the worker may be able to return to work, as previously indicated, the sick note will often indicate what type of changes may need to be made.
-These include the following:
+Where a GP or doctor has certified that the worker may be able to return to work, as previously indicated, the sick note will often indicate what type of changes may need to be made, such as:

 The sick note can also include detailed comments on the functional effects of their condition and how any suggested changes will help.
 However, in the event that no agreement can be reached between the employer and the worker as to any suitable changes, they should continue to be treated as unfit for work.